OBOFoundry/OBOFoundry.github.io/docs/NewOBOFC.md

 title: Becoming a member of the OBO Operations Committee
 ---

-# Becoming a member of the OBO Foundry Operations Committee (OFOC)

 Note: This is _not_ a formal process, but rather a piece of documentation to make the current _informal_ process more transparent.

 The OBO Foundry Operations Committee aims to facilitate the flow of operations within the OBO Foundry.